Skip to main content

 Biodiversity Community Integrated Knowledge Library

-At present, flawless exchange of biodiversity data is limited by technical and organisational barriers and efforts to overcome them are in their infancy.
-Inefficient exchange of data among Research Infrastructures (RIs) impairs research progress, increases costs and limits the possibilities for innovation.
-At the same time, research needs about biodiversity grow in magnitude in response to urgent societal needs, such as mass species extinction, loss of vital ecosystem services, discovery and cure of new diseases and development of bio-based materials, technologies and energy.
+At present, flawless exchange of biodiversity data is limited by technical and organisational barriers.
+Lack of standards, inefficient exchange of data among Research Infrastructures (RIs) impairs research progress, increases costs and limits the possibilities for innovation.
+At the same time, research needs about biodiversity grow in magnitude in response to urgent societal needs, such as mass species extinction, loss of vital ecosystem services, discovery and threats of new diseases and development of bio-based materials, technologies and energy, among others.

-BiCIKL aims to catalyse a culture change in the way biodiversity data are identified, linked, integrated and re-used across the research lifecycle.
-By doing so, BiCIKL helps to increase the transparency, trustworthiness and efficiency of the entire research ecosystem.
+BiCIKL catalyses a culture change in the way biodiversity data are identified, linked, integrated and re-used.
 BiCIKL pursues its mission through enabling the capability of 15 key biodiversity infrastructures to exchange data among themselves and with external users.
-To make this possible, the RIs will have to adopt and fully implement the FAIR principles, for their data to become Findable, Accessible, Interoperable and Reusable.
+To make this possible, the RIs adopt the FAIR principles for their data to become Findable, Accessible, Interoperable and Reusable.
+The objectives and tasks of BiCIKL converge to these principles.

-A special focus of BiCIKL is the extraction and liberation of data from millions of pages of published literature making it accessible and reusable.
-Thanks to EU research funding, BiCIKL will deliver global level access to data and tools along the entire biodiversity research cycle: collecting specimens > extracting molecular sequences > identifying species > analysing and publishing results > constructing biodiversity knowledge graph > re-using data for new scientific discoveries and other societal needs.
+BiCIKL delivers global level access to data and tools along the entire biodiversity research cycle: collecting specimens > extracting molecular sequences > identifying species > analysing and publishing > constructing biodiversity knowledge graph > re-using data for new scientific discoveries and other societal needs.

-During first 18 months, BiCIKL made a significant progress towards its four key objectives:
+During its lifetime, BiCIKL reached significant achievements towards its four key objectives:

 Find: Ensure seamless discoverability of data through globally unique identifiers from each participating infrastructure and across data domains.
-BICIKL developed and adopted standards for persistent identifiers (PIDs) for various biodiversity data classes.
-Examples are:
+Examples of BICIKL developed and adopted standards for use of persistent identifiers (PIDs) are:

-• A Pan-European system and workflow for digital object identifiers (DOI) to digital specimens in natural history collections, in collaboration with global stakeholders.
+• A Pan-European system for assigning Digital Object Identifiers (DOI) to digital specimens in collections, in collaboration with global stakeholders.

 • Recommendations and best practices for use of PIDs in the biodiversity literature.